sctlcd/match-the-memory-latest-version/README.md

 #### Typography <a name="Typography"></a>

 - I have opted to use the Google Font [Sedgwick Ave Display](https://fonts.google.com/specimen/Sedgwick+Ave+Display) which emphasizes the Urban art concept with a graffiti style throughout the application.
-As a secondary font I have imported the simple and easy to read font Google Font [Roboto](https://fonts.google.com/specimen/Roboto).
+As a secondary font I have imported the simple and easy to read Google Font [Roboto](https://fonts.google.com/specimen/Roboto).

 ### Wireframes <a name="Wireframes"></a>